ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - **Cevap D-) wore**
     - E-) will wear
     <hr />
 1. I was so busy last week, so I could not go to the cinema to watch a film.
-I wish I..............&nbsp;<br />
+I wish I.............. <br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) will go
     - B-) is going